W-Net-AI/LISP-CV/Readme.md

 ```

  If you run into a Lisp function that doesn't work suddenly after compiling the latest
-.cpp files in lisp-cv-master/src, and it worked before, a change in the C wrappers might
+.cpp files, and it worked before, a change in the C bindings might be the reason.
+Check
-be the reason.
-To circumvent that situation always install my full build (all of the
-.lisp, .cpp and .hpp files) because I will always make sure it's in good working order.
+the above .cpp files to make sure the C bindings were'nt changed in anyway.
+Also, I make
+alot of changes every day, so a non-working function could be the result of something I
+missed.
+I am very good at discovering these errors so it shouldn't be long before I fix
+said issue.
+You can hasten the fix by sending a bug report.

  I write a code example and documentation for each function I add to the library, so
 it is very well documented.
 In the lisp-cv-master/examples/examples.lisp folder there